Introduction to PostgreSQL Extensions

 Below is the parameter description syntax of extensions.

-- Create extension: This is defined as creating an extension command used to load the new extension.
-We can load multiple extensions in the single schema to use in the database.
+- Create Extension: This creates an extension command to load the new Extension.
+We can load multiple attachments in a single schema to use in the database.

 - Schema name: This is defined as a schema name which was we have used while loading an extension in PostgreSQL.
-If we have not defined any schema name, then extensions will load the currently connected schema.
+Extensions will load the currently connected schema if we have not defined any schema name.

-- Version: This is defined as which version we have used for the extension at the loading time.
+- Version: This is defined as which version we have used for the Extension at the loading time.

 How do Extensions Work in PostgreSQL?

-- Below is the working of the extension in PostgreSQL.
+- Below is the working of the Extension in PostgreSQL.

-- The below example shows that we need owner or super user privileges to load the extension in PostgreSQL.
+The below example shows that we need owner or super user privileges to load the Extension in PostgreSQL.

 psql -U db_test -d testing